CorruptedBytes/MoodleIPLogger/README.md

 # MoodleIPLogger
-Log the IP of any moodle user by using manipulated HTML.
+Log the IP of any Moodle User by using manipulated HTML.

 You can also get some default response headers.

 ## Disclaimer